HewlettPackard/hpe-js-project-scripts/packages/project-scripts/README.md

 module.exports = scripts.eslint;
 ```

+Note: If you're running create react app you may see an error when airbnb config tries to load.
+As humans have not totally mastered package management, the following solution will fix it - `rm -rf node_modules && rm yarn.lock && yarn` 🙃

 3. Create a `.eslintignore` file.
 This file will vary depending on your project structure, here is a good starting point

 ```